 DRAWN PROOF GAMES

 This page contains some proof games with a difference.
-Proof games are explained here, more or less, but in most of the problems on this page, there is an additional piece of information: namely that the game has just ended in a draw.
+The basic concept of proof games, the "Rubik's cube" of chess composition, is explained here, but most problems on this page have an additional constraint: namely that the game has just ended in a draw.

-Could the draw have been by agreement?
-A rarely-used convention is that in a chess composition, the players may not agree a draw, in the same way that no player may resign in a chess composition.
-For an example, see ???.
-[1] So the draw must have been by some other mechanism, not hard to find.
+Or could the draw have been by agreement?
+An unwritten convention is that in a chess composition, the players may not agree a draw.
+(In a similar way, neither player may resign.)
+So the draw was by some other mechanism, not hard to find, since the game is less than 50 moves long, and we've already discussed almost all of the ways that a game can be drawn!

 {A}